Useful Links

 Historic EnglandThis is a national charity that promotes local history and serves local history.
 Apart from its publications, it provides guides and help for local historians and provides interesting stories on its blog.
 The WLHG are members of this society.

-The National Library of ScotlandIt might be strange to mention a Scottish library for Windsor & Eton, but they have an invaluable source of online maps that are easily accessible.
-You can view maps side-by-side or even overlay them to identify changes.
+The National Library of ScotlandIt is strange to mention a Scottish library for Windsor & Eton, but they have an invaluable source of online maps that are easily accessible.
+You can view maps side-by-side or even overlay them to show changes.
 These go back to the earliest days of the Ordnance Survey, and much earlier too.

 There are also other historical groups and societies that are close by.
 They have put together some fantastic websites over the years that are an indispensable source of information.
-Please do get in contact with us if we have mistakingly omitted a local website that should appear here.
+Please do get in contact with us if we have mistakenly omitted a local website.

 Eton Wick HistoryThe Eton Wick History Group was founded to research and record the local history of Eton Wick and Eton.
 Meetings are held every six weeks or so.
 Their website highlights the local area and people with a range of very interesting articles and photographs from over the years.